insin/nwb/docs/guides/ReactApps.md

 }
 ```

-Using experimental class property syntax avoids this constructor boilerplate - `=` assignment statements in the class body are actually *moved into a generated constructor*, so the event handler arrow function inherits the constructor's `this`:
+Using proposed class property syntax avoids this constructor boilerplate - `=` assignment statements in the class body are actually *moved into a generated constructor*, so the event handler arrow function inherits the constructor's `this`:

 ```js
 class FilterableProductTable extends Component {